-Serbia expects power market opening, since January gas 10 percent more expensive28.
-December 2012. / News Serbia Energy
+Serbia expects power market opening, since January gas 10 percent more expensive, News Serbia Energy

 The price of gas will rise about 10 percent in average starting from January, as it was agreed with representatives of the government, said Dusan Bajatovic.
 Gas should have been more expensive already in December.
 But, because of the legal obligation to give notice to the citizens 15 days in advance, the price of gas will increase in January, said Bajatovic.